 Triglav National Park is one of the most unique places to visit in Slovenia.
-The national park is one of the largest national parks in the whole Europe which takes a big part in the Slovenia tourism.
+The national park is one of the largest national parks in the whole of Europe, which takes a big part in Slovenia tourism.
 Lots of people going to the park to see or hike the park’s highest mountain called Triglav that is 2864m above sea level.

-Also, tourists can enjoy the beautiful green scenery with river gogers, ravines, lakes, canyons, caves, rivers, waterfalls, forests and Alpine meadows.
+Also, tourists can enjoy the beautiful green scenery with river gorges, ravines, lakes, canyons, caves, rivers, waterfalls, forests, and Alpine meadows.

-If you’re not into hiking or enjoying the nature’s scenery, you can try various outdoor activities such as water sports, cycling, rock climbing or horse riding.
+If you’re not into hiking or enjoying nature’s scenery, you can try various outdoor activities such as water sports, cycling, rock climbing, or horse riding.

-If you decided to travel to Slovenia, you probably heard about the famous Skocjan Caves that is listed as UNESCO’s natural and cultural world’s heritage site.
+If you decided to travel to Slovenia, you probably heard about the famous Skocjan Caves that are listed as UNESCO’s natural and cultural world’s heritage site.